 07/05/2025

-We will also review key employment cases that have been decided in the last six months, offering insight into their potential impact on your organisations.
+They discussed the most recent of the government consultations and amendments on these reforms and the government’s intended actions.
+They also reviewed key employment cases that have been decided in the last six months, offering insight into their potential impact on your organisations.

 Our use of cookies